 From a detailed analysis activities were separated into appropriate zones which produced the simple concept diagram for the internal organisation.

-The layout of the building consists of three main elements: offices, atrium and warehouse.
-The main objective of the development is to bring together these elements by siting them on a masonry plinth, below the principal elevations.
+Totalling 33,000m2, the building houses in excess of 350 staff, and is designed to allow for further expansion.
+The layout of the building consists of three main elements: atrium, offices and warehouse.
+The main objective was to bring these elements together by siting them on a masonry plinth, below the principal elevations.
 The forms above the plinth have a consistency of treatment and height, while the elements of the warehouse, atrium and offices have different details to reflect their internal uses.

 The atrium at its north and south ends is largely glazed, accentuating the entrances and offering glimpses of the internal space.